 Upon his election Donald Trump announced his ambitious initiative, the Deal of the Century, to solve the Palestine/Israel conflict once and for all.
 Although the parameters of Trump’s deal are not clearly discernable, the geopolitical shifts in the region made it possible for his administration to exercise the utmost pressure on the Palestinians to force them to accept whatever is on offer.
 In this context, even the usually compliant Palestinian leader Mahmoud Abbas called Trump’s deal ‘the slap of the century.
 In this paper, I look at the implications of, and reactions to, Trump’s two major decisions in relation to the Israeli/Palestinian conflict: the decision to move the US Embassy to Jerusalem and the cutting of funding to UNRWA.
 I argue that the two decisions aim to dissolve the Palestinian question rather than solve it.
 In this sense the decisions are a continuation of a long history of failed attempts to diminish and side-step the Palestinian people.
 In the current instance, the bluntness of Trump’s approach, combined with the changing geopolitical circumstances, have undercut the normative and conceptual framework that has underpinned Palestinian political moves since the early 1970s.
 The question that remains is, will the American pressure drive the Palestinians to come up with their own creative solutions, as they did in their successive uprisings, or drive them to despair?

-Dr James Barry (Deakin University) - Sectarian Entrepreneurs and the Formulation of Cross-Ethnic Sunni Identity in Iran
+Dr James Barry (Deakin University) - Sunni Elites and the Politics of Identity in Iran

 James Morris (University of Queensland) - So Don’t Stop Me Now – An Examination of Counterinsurgency and Security in Post-Election Iraq